mcneel/developer.rhino3d.com/_guide_topics/cpp/plugin_build_configurations.md

 You can debug your plugin in the following build configurations:

 - *Debug* configuration.
-The advantage of debugging your plugin using the *Debug* configuration is that you can debug into MFC, as this configuration links with debug MFC libraries.
-The disadvantage of debugging your plugin using the Debug configuration is that no other plugins will be loaded during the debugging session.
-This is because debug Rhino (*Rhino_d.exe*) can only load debug plugins.
+The advantage of debugging your plugin using the *Debug* configuration is that all other plugins will be loaded during the debugging session.
+This is because release Rhino will load all release plugins.
+The disadvantage of debugging your plugin using the *Debug* configuration is that you cannot debug into MFC, as this configuration links with release MFC libraries.
-- *PseudoDebug* configuration.
-The advantage of debugging your plugin using the *PseudoDebug* configuration is that all other plugins will be loaded during the debugging session.
-This is because release Rhino (*Rhino.exe*) will load all release plugins.
-The disadvantage of debugging your plugin using the *PseudoDebug* configuration is that you cannot debug into MFC, as this configuration links with release MFC libraries.
+- *DebugRhino* configuration.
+The advantage of debugging your plugin using the *DebugRhino* configuration is that you can debug into MFC, as this configuration links with debug MFC libraries.
+The disadvantage of debugging your plugin using the *DebugRhino* configuration is that no other plugins will be loaded during the debugging session.
+This is because debug Rhino can only load debug plugins.